proferosec/log4jScanner/README.md

 * `--nocolor` provide output without color
 * `--ports` either top10 (default) or top100 (list of the 100 most common web ports)
 * `--noserver` only scan, do not use a local callback server
+* `--ports=slow` is currently disabled due to a bug, to be fixed in the next release

 ### Methods Used